CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Discord Link: https://discord.gg/VBqgExW

 Currently in Alpha; expect to find bugs and oddities

+Alpha 0.8.0 -
+Reworked Polish states to match historical regions Polish focus tree
+Reworked Russian civil war to use dynamic countries Updates to Russian and English focus trees making use of La Resistence updated layout mechanics

 Alpha 0.7.5 - Oct.
 15, 2020
 Updated to HoI4 1.10